avanish511/myBlogPage/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard:
-   - `MONGODB_URI`: Your MongoDB connection string
-4. Deploy!
+3. Deploy!

 ### Environment Variables

-- `MONGODB_URI`: MongoDB connection string
-- `NODE_ENV`: Set to 'production' for production builds
+- `NODE_ENV`: Set to 'production' for production builds (optional)

 ## Customization

 ### Adding New Poems

-You can add poems through the API or directly in the MongoDB database.
-The poems will automatically appear in the Poetry Explorer.
+Poems are currently hardcoded in the components.
+You can edit them directly in `src/pages/poems.astro` and `src/components/PoetryExplorer.astro`.

 ### Styling